-Between all the beaches, marina complex and outdoor markets, there are plenty of things to do in Vilamoura and Quarteira in Portugal.
-They are the perfect day trip destination if you are searching for an excursion from Albufeira or Faro.
+Between all the beaches, marina complex and outdoor markets, there are plenty of things to do in Vilamoura and Quarteira in the Algarve.
+They are the perfect day trip destinations if you are searching for an excursion from Albufeira or Faro.

-First of all, Vilamoura is a modern resort town along the central Algarve coastline in Portugal.
+First of all, Vilamoura is a modern resort town along the central Algarve coastline.
 It is relatively new as it was constructed in the 1980s when many golf courses were built.

 And while you are in Vilamoura, you must visit Quarteira, a small fishing village adjacent to Vilamoura.
 The small town is charming and has a popular gypsy market.